Dynamic pricing: how to maintainOmnichannel consistency?

 Step 4: pilot on 1 category + 1 marketplace

 Testing the system on a small scale helps limit financial risks.
-Choose a product category that your teams are familiar with so you can closely observe the initial movements of the algorithms.
+Choose a product category that your teams are familiar with so you can closely monitor the algorithms’ initial performance.

-Observe market reactions and customer feedback.
-Adjust your management rules based on the results obtained during these first few weeks of testing in real-world conditions.
+Monitor market reactions and customer feedback.
+Adjust your management rules based on the results obtained during these first few weeks of real-world testing.

-Learning from your mistakes before generalizing limits potential damage.
+Learning from your mistakes before jumping to conclusions helps limit potential damage.

 Step 5: Generalization + ongoing monitoring